DeclanChidlow/vale.rocks/src/posts/game-console-browsers.md

 In 2015 Internet Explorer was removed from the Xbox One with the 'New Xbox One Experience' update.
 In its place, the then new Microsoft Edge.
 This was the version now known as 'Microsoft Edge Legacy', built upon the EdgeHTML browser engine forked from Internet Explorer's <abbr title="Microsoft Hyper Text Markup Language">MSHTML</abbr> (Trident) engine.
 It was no longer designed for the Kinect, instead having the interface of the desktop Windows 10 version.

 In 2020, a completely overhauled version of Edge, colloquially referred to as 'New Edge' and built upon Google's Chromium began rolling out.
 This updated version reached the Xbox One in September 2021.
 As Edge is on a Windows 11 desktop, Edge is on the Xbox One.
 The experience is identical, down to the last pixel on the Microsoft Fluent-styled interface.
+Some specific features, namely browser extensions and downloads, aren't supported.

 ## SteamOS